Updated March, 2022

 • Carrying charges - The cost of storage and interest.

-• Full carrying charge - An unusual situation in the futures market in which the price difference between delivery months reflects the full fixed and variable costs of storing grain for the specified period at delivery-point elevators.
+• Full carrying charge - An unusual situation in the futures market in which the price difference between delivery months reflects the full fixed and variable costs of storing crops for the specified period at delivery-point elevators.
 Delivery-point elevators are higher cost than country elevators.

 Spread trading - The simultaneous purchase of one futures contract and sale of another.
 The purpose is to exploit price disparities and profit from a change in the price relationship.